twsdbailey/Read-comma-separated-values-from-MicroSD-card/README.md

 0.0,1.1,2.2,4.3,

+The card reader being used in this example is an Adafruit 5V ready Micro-SD Breakout Board.  https://www.adafruit.com/product/254.
+Follow the hook-up example for Arduino.

 Adafruit highly recommeds using the offical SD Association formatting software for formatting SD cards, as a lot of formatting issues can be avoided doing so.
 The software can be found here: https://www.sdcard.org/downloads/formatter/